-This came from the dynamic range of the film that I was shooting on and if you have a look at the photo below, you’ll see trees that would normally have been silhouettes if I had shot on digital, now had much more detail on them.
+This came from the dynamic range of the film that I was shooting on; if you have a look at the photo below, you’ll see trees that would have appeared as silhouettes had I shot them on digital, with a lot more detail.

-It’s great to have physical copies of photos that you can frame and hang around the house to be seen, the way photos were supposed to be handled.
+It’s great to have physical copies of photos that you can frame and hang around the house to be seen – the way photos were always supposed to be handled.

 What to Watch out for

-No matter how much I rant and rave about film photography, it's still a dated technology, so you will still end up having to buy second hand.
-Find a good secondhand retailer nearby and you won't have too many problems as they know how to check the cameras before they sell them and will guarantee anything they sell.
-That being said though, make sure you check the camera yourself, because you can't retake holiday photos that don't come out.
-I once bought a camera and took it on holiday with me and it wasn't until I got home and got the photos developed that I found that the shutter wasn't going up fast enough and ruining my exposures.
-I got it replaced without hassle for a better camera, but the damage was done.
+I once bought a camera, took it on holiday with me and it wasn’t until I got home and had the photos developed that I found that the shutter wasn’t going up fast enough, ruining my exposures.
+I had it replaced without hassle for a better camera, but the damage had already been done.

-You become so used to being able to see your photos framed through a viewfinder, that you forget that a viewfinder is not connected to a lens on a rangefinder camera.
+You become so used to being able to see your photos framed through a viewfinder that you forget that the viewfinder is not connected to the lens on a rangefinder camera.

-In my photo below, I was using an old Olympus Pen (which used to shoot 2 shots to every frame), and the tripod mount fitting had falled out of the bottom of my camera and was allowing loads of light in, ruining the center of each exposure.
+In my photo below, I was using an old Olympus Pen (which used to shoot two shots to every frame).
+The tripod mount fitting had fallen out of the bottom of my camera which allowed loads of light in.
+This ruined the centre of each exposure.